Ayoush/commit-history-modifier/README.md

 # cOMmIt-hiStorY-MoDiFIeR
 coMmIT HISTOrY MoDiFIer

 ThIs rEpoSITory CoNTaInS a siMpLE ScrIPt To AUtoMate coMmiT hisTOry MOdIFicaTions.
-The puRPose iS To tEsT Git coMmIT aUtomATiOn, exPlORE hOw COmmIT hIstorY can bE alTerEd, And exPErimenT With GeNeRating coMmiTs uSing scripTS.
+The puRPose iS To tEsT Git coMmIT aUtomATiOn, exPlORE hOw COmmIT hIstorY can bE alTerEd, And exPErimenT WIth GeNeRating coMmiTs uSing scripTS.